kubesphere/website/content/en/docs/devops-user-guide/how-to-use/credential-management.md

 ---
 title: "Credential Management"
-keywords: 'Kubernetes, docker, credential, KubeSphere, devops'
+keywords: 'Kubernetes, Docker, Credential, KubeSphere, DevOps'
 description: 'Create credentials so that your pipelines can communicate with third-party applications or websites.'
 linkTitle: "Credential Management"
 weight: 11230